The Creed (album)

-The Creed is the eighth album released by Christian vocal group Avalon, their fifth studio project.
+The Creed is the eighth album released by Christian vocal group Avalon, and their fifth studio project.
 It is the first Avalon album to include Greg Long (group member Janna Long's husband), who replaced Michael Passons after his unexpected departure in mid-2003.
 The Creed debuted and peaked at #104 on the Billboard 200 chart for the week of March 13, 2004, and to date has spent a total of eight weeks there.
-It also made an appearance on Billboard's Christian Albums chart, its highest ranking #4, also for the week of March 13, 2004.
+It also made an appearance on Billboard's Christian Albums chart, reaching its highest ranking at #4, also for the week of March 13, 2004.
 On the Christian Albums chart, it spent a total of nineteen weeks.
 The project was unable to produce a No. 1 radio single, a rare occurrence in the group's successful career.
-However, lead single "All" did manage to peak at #2 on Radio & Records' Christian AC chart and spent a total of eight weeks in the chart's top five.
+However, lead single "All" managed to peak at #2 on Radio & Records' Christian AC chart and spent a total of eight weeks in the chart's top five.
 It also made chart positions in all three major Christian formats—AC, CHR, and Inspirational.
 The Creed contains the track "Overjoyed", lifted from Janna Long's self-titled solo album.